siemens/libsecutils/README.md

 ### Building Debian packages

-This repository can build the following Debian and source packages.
+On Linux, this repository can build the following Debian and source packages.

 * `libsecutils` -- the shared library
 * `libsecutils-dev` -- development headers and documentation